-If you’re not sure about the answer to this pop-quiz question, Waypost Advisors can help.
-Consider this real world example:
+If you’re unsure about the answer to this pop-quiz question, Waypost Advisors can help.
+Consider this real-world example:

-A privately-owned, $65 million industrial manufacturing Company was experiencing a period of great uncertainty and incredible growth.
+A privately-owned, $65 million industrial manufacturing company was experiencing a period of great uncertainty and incredible growth.
 They realized that they could sell everything they could make, and for a great profit.
-But they had 2 problems:

 Their production model consisted of specific operating sub-units that performed a certain step in the process and could be run independently of one another.